 Babies are not like pets; you cannot have one and then simply change your mind later.

 Relationship Problems When Pregnant

-Traditionally, men may be feeling the financial pressures of supporting their partner and newborn baby while the mother is off work.
+Traditionally, men may be feeling the financial pressure of supporting their partner and newborn baby while the mother is off work.

 They could also be wondering and worrying about how their relationship will change after the birth of the baby.
 What will sharing their partner with their baby mean for him?

-Men by nature tend to withdraw when they feel stress.
+Men by nature tend to withdraw when they feel stressed.
 It is important to not take this personally, as we all react to stress in different ways.